piarun/maroon/docs/fiber.md

 Fibers are run logically independently and concurrently.
 However the whole engine is single-threaded, so in reality there will be no parallel work(at least now)

 ## features/statements
-- there is one root 'main' fiber that is started automatically by runtime
+- there is one root fiber(named root) that is started automatically by runtime
 - fibers have internal states
     - heap, stack
     - internal states can't be accessed directly by other fibers, only through async messages